-Before purchasing any chemical, a site-specific risk assessment should be conducted taking into consideration the hazards of the chemical, how it will be used and the products of any chemical reactions.
+Before purchasing any chemical, a site-specific risk assessment should be conducted taking into consideration the hazards of the chemical, how it will be used, stored and the products of any chemical reactions.

-Although, the solid chemical is toxic if swallowed and very toxic to aquatic life1,2, the solution is considered not hazardous3.
-Schools may consider purchasing the chemical in solution form (0.1%) rather than prepare the solution on-site, although this can be done using safe handling procedures.
+Although, the solid chemical is toxic if swallowed and very toxic to aquatic life1,2, the solution is considered not hazardous.3 Schools may consider purchasing the chemical in solution form (0.1% phenanthroline also listed as Ferroin indicator solution) rather than prepare the solution on-site, although this can be done using safe handling procedures.

 Hazards of phenanthroline in solid form:

 “Hazardous to the aquatic environment - Acute hazard category 1” Under the GHS, in Australia it is not mandatory to classify according to environmental hazards.
-However, this does alert the user to risks to the environment and as such the SDS also includes the statements ‘Avoid release to the environment’ and ‘Do not allow to enter waters, waste water or soil’.
-Therefore, this hazard is important when considering the disposal of this chemical and should be disposed of by a chemical waste disposal contractor.
+However, this does alert the user to risks to the environment and as such the SDS also includes the statements ‘Avoid release to the environment’ and ‘Do not allow to enter water ways, waste water or soil’.
+This hazard is important when considering the disposal of this chemical and as such should be disposed of by a chemical waste disposal contractor.

-“Acute toxicity oral category 3” Under the GHS, the category 3 is less hazardous than categories 1 and 2.
+“Acute toxicity oral category 3” Under the GHS, category 3 is less hazardous than categories 1 and 2.
 This chemical carries the hazard statement ‘Toxic if swallowed’ and the precautionary statement ‘wash thoroughly after handling’.
-Good laboratory hygiene is essential to minimising the risk of ingesting this chemical.
+Wearing appropriate PPE and good laboratory hygiene is essential to minimising the risk of ingesting this chemical.

 The use of the following safe handling procedures will control and reduce the risks when handling this chemical in solid form.

 Safe handling procedures